xinabox/pxt-OD01/README.md

 * display ON / OFF.
 It is ON by default

 NB: you do NOT need to initialise or turn on the OLED before using it - both are done when the micro:bit powers up the circuit.
 * print String.
-Write anything to screen, and specify whether the start the NEXT print on a new line.
+Write anything to screen, and specify whether to start the NEXT print on a new line.
 * print number.
-Write a number to screen, and specify whether the start the NEXT print on a new line.
+Write a number to screen, and specify whether to start the NEXT print on a new line.
 * clear screen.
 * invert screen TRUE / FALSE.
 Setting this to TRUE causes all pixels to change from on to off, or off to on.